ogc16/AcommerceApp/README.md

-This is an ecommerce app build in React Native the project is open source,feel free to use
+This is an ecommerce app build in React Native.
+#The project is open source,feel free to use,feel free to contribute.